pudnax/pilka/README.md

  - `--record f32` - Specify duration of recorded video
  - `--size u32xu32` - Specify window size and lock from resizing
- - `--wgsl` - Creates template for `wgsl` shaders

-## Choosing backend

-You can select which backend to start with with the `PILKA_BACKEND` variable.
-Currently two backends are available: "wgpu" and "ash".
-If the value of the variable is incorrect, the default backend "wgpu" will be rolled back.

 ## Requirements